LucaPaterlini/TL_LucaPaterlini/README.md

 4. libxml2-dev
 5. python-dev
 6. pip
 7. lxml
 8. pyquery
 9. rfc3986

-If you wish to install the program on your machine also bash/ash is needed
+If you wish to install the program on your machine also bash/ash is needed.
 Instead if you will install it into a container only docker is needed.

 ### USAGE